IMF World Economic Outlook: India Remains Fastest Growing Economy

 Practice Questions

 Q1.
-According to the IMF, what is India's projected growth rate for 2026?
+According to the IMF's World Economic Outlook report released in May 2026, what is the projected GDP growth rate for India in 2026?

 - 5.5%